UCAS code: W590 BA/D

 You learn different dance techniques in a wide range of styles including regular training in contemporary and modern dance techniques, improvisation practices, modern jazz and somatic practices such as pilates and yoga.
-You participate in workshops in ballet and current styles such as urban and streetdance.
+You participate in workshops in ballet and current styles such as urban and streetdance and will have the chance to work with guest artists.

 You participate in choreographic projects which you create and perform in.
 You increase your skill set and knowledge of a broad range of approaches towards a creative and artistically intriguing dance practice.

-You develop your dance technique skills through regular technique and choreography classe in this studio-based practical module.
+You develop your dance technique skills through regular technique and choreography classes in this studio-based practical module.
 You practice various dance techniques and have the chance to develop, direct and perform your own and tutor-led choreographic work.
 As well as getting to know your way around a theatre you also learn how to use digital technology such as video in performance and sound editing.
 Through workshops with visiting artists you gain dance experience from practicing artists of the creative industry.
 You perform during Creative Teesside, which is a week of celebrating the work of School of Arts & Media students.
 Your performance usually includes choreography created for you by tutors and/or guest artists.

 This studio and seminar based module develops your knowledge of dance facilitation.
 Through a combination of theory and practical teaching experiences you explore ways of working with diverse groups within society such as people with disabilities, elderly people and young people outside education.

 Safe and effective dance teaching practice is a key element of this module and will enable you to design, plan and deliver technique classes or creative sessions, through a combination of dance science, duty of care issues and teaching methods.